neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Use experimental connection caching

-Connection caching allows the Neon proxy to find the compute node attached to your database more quickly.
+Connection caching allows the Neon proxy to quickly find the compute node attached to your database.
 Connection caching is experimental.
 You can enable it by setting `fetchConnectionCache` to `true` in the `neonConfig` object.

 ```ts
 import { neon, neonConfig } from '@neondatabase/serverless';